floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 For our use case this can stay hard coded as this file is [not checked into git anyway](https://github.com/floriank/kitteh-phoenix/blob/06-dockerizing-kitties/.gitignore#L28).
 It might be different if one would choose to utilize a CI.

-However, we need to make sure that the database is reachable, since we need to migrate it (the database image actually already contains a database named after the environment [variable set here](https://github.com/floriank/kitteh-phoenix/blob/06-dockerizing-kitties/docker-compose.yml#L7) - come to think of it, it should probabaly [be the same as in the configuration](https://github.com/floriank/kitteh-phoenix/commit/07146c2b2c0a141d98ca821856802dacf7a7b075))
+However, making sure that the database is reachable is key, since we need to migrate it (the database image actually already contains a database named after the environment [variable set here](https://github.com/floriank/kitteh-phoenix/blob/06-dockerizing-kitties/docker-compose.yml#L7) - come to think of it, it should probably [be the same as in the configuration](https://github.com/floriank/kitteh-phoenix/commit/07146c2b2c0a141d98ca821856802dacf7a7b075))

 __Note__: I encountered some problems when trying to use the `$POSTGRES_DB` variable. for some reason it always fell back to the `$POSTGRES_USER`.
 I have not yet figured out why.
-These problems only occured while using the version 1 of the compose configuration.
+These problems _only_ occured while using the version 1 of the compose configuration.

 Long story short, if we run